Lavve/MMM-Skolschema/README.md

 ## Installation

-1. Clone this repository into `MagicMirror/modules/` inside your MagicMirror² folder.
+1. Clone this repository into `MagicMirror/modules/`.

 ```
 cd ~/MagicMirror/modules